SparkBeyond/agentune/docs/features.md

 These wrap the base `acompute` and `acompute_batch` methods, catch all errors and return missing values.
-For categorical features, they also replace return values that are not in the declared categories list with `CategoricalFeature.other_category`, and replace the empty string with a missing value.
+For categorical features, they also replace return values that are not in the declared categories list with `CategoricalFeature.other_category`, and replace empty strings with a missing value.

 All higher-level code (e.g. EnrichRunner) uses the _safe wrapper methods.
 Features must not override them.

-Note that, if `acompute_batch` raises an error, the output for entire batch becomes missing values.
-This may be changed in the future (#155).
+The default implementation of `acompute_batch`, which delegates to row-based `acompute` substitutes errors with missing values only for the rows where `acompute` raised an error.
+A feature that implements `acompute_batch` directly should replicate this behavior if possible but this is not a promise of the Feature interface itself, because we cannot guarantee that all batch implementations will be able to do so.
+So it is allowed (but undesirable) for an `acompute_batch` implementation to return missing values for the entire batch of rows in case of an error.

 ## Feature computation with default values